-- location and extent of vegetation types using EHP's regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008 - any areas of state, regional or local significance identified in an approved Biodiversity Planning Assessment produced by EHP - critical habitat within the meaning of the Nature Conservation Act 1992 - vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse - sensitive or important vegetation types, including riparian vegetation and any marine littoral and subtidal zone - in-land or coastal wetlands - wildlife breeding or roosting areas - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, such as marine turtles and cetaceans - sites containing common species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat - a site containing other special ecological values, for example, high habitat diversity and areas of high endemism - bat roosting and breeding caves, including existing structures such as adits and shafts - habitat of threatened or near threatened animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - the relative abundance of plant species - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999.
+- location and extent of vegetation types using Department of Science, Information Technology, Innovation and the Arts regional ecosystem type descriptions in accordance with the Regional Ecosystem Description Database - category A or B environmentally sensitive areas under the Environmental Protection Regulation 2008 - any areas of state, regional or local significance identified in an approved Biodiversity Planning Assessment produced by the department - any protected area that has been proclaimed under the Nature Conservation Act 1992 or is under consideration for proclamation; - critical habitat within the meaning of the Nature Conservation Act 1992 - vegetation mapped as essential habitat - remnant or regrowth vegetation, particularly essential regrowth habitat, high value regrowth, or a regrowth watercourse - sensitive or important vegetation types, including riparian vegetation and any marine littoral and subtidal zone - in-land or coastal wetlands - wildlife breeding or roosting areas particularly for threatened or near threatened, iconic or colonial breeding animals - sites in, or adjacent to, areas containing important resting, feeding or breeding sites, or flight paths for migratory species listed under the Convention of Migratory Species of Wild Animals, and/or bilateral agreements between Australia and Japan (JAMBA), Australia and China (CAMBA), or Australia and the Republic of Korea (ROKAMBA) - sites adjacent to nesting beaches, feeding, resting or calving areas of species of special interest, such as marine turtles and cetaceans

+- sites containing common species that represent a distributional limit and are of scientific value or contain feeding, breeding, resting areas for populations of echidna, koala, platypus and other species of special cultural significance - sites containing high biodiversity that may be dependent for their long-term survival or function on connectivity with other nearby areas of habitat, such land may contain: - natural vegetation in good condition or other habitat in good condition (e.g. wetlands); and/or - degraded vegetation or other habitats that still supports high levels of biodiversity or acts as an important corridor for maintaining high levels of biodiversity in the area's site containing other special ecological values, for example, high habitat diversity and areas of high endemism - bat roosting and breeding caves, including existing structures, such as adits and shafts - habitat of threatened or near threatened animals - the condition of vegetation and its habitat value, particularly in relation to the conservation of any threatened and near threatened plant and animal species, assemblages or community types - a complete list of species present at each site - the relative abundance of plant species - species of protected plants highlighting those listed as threatened or near threatened under the Nature Conservation (Wildlife) Regulation 2006 - any other plant communities or species of conservation, cultural, commercial or recreational significance - areas that may have low resilience to environmental change - location and abundance of any pest, weed or exotic species - any areas that would be subject to the Vegetation Management Act 1999 - sites of palaeontologic significance such as fossil sites; or - sites of geomorphological significance, such as lava tubes or karst.